 Once you decide which reports you want to request, you’ll be asked a series of personal questions only you should know the answer to.
 This might include confirming previous legal names and addresses, or answering financial questions, such as what credit cards you have or when a particular account was opened.
 From there you can download your report and view it immediately.
 If for some reason you don’t answer the questions correctly, you have the option to print out a form and request a copy of your credit report via regular mail.
 You can also use this option if you simply prefer hard copies over digital copies.

 What information is on your credit report?

 The public records section deals with any judgments, tax liens, bankruptcies, or other public records available about you at the county, state, and federal levels.
-You’re likely to be very familiar with these particulars, which will often involve court appearances, lawyers, paperwork, bureaucracy, and other headaches.
+You’re likely to be very familiar with these particulars because they often involve court appearances, lawyers, paperwork, bureaucracy, and other headaches.
 Any of these items will have an enormous impact on your credit score and stay on your report for seven years or more.
 Make sure that all the information here is correct, otherwise you’ll have unnecessary damage done to your credit.

 One of the most important things to realize about your credit report is that it does NOT contain your credit score.
 Creditors and other companies report your payment history to the three credit bureaus.
 It is your right and responsibility to review and potentially dispute any incorrect information on that report.
 However, credit scores typically need to be purchased separately, although you can sometimes view yours for free through a promotion from one of your credit cards or bank accounts.
 The FICO score is the most common credit scoring model used by lenders.
 But the three credit bureaus have created an increasingly popular model called the VantageScore.
 The most recent version of this is VantageScore 3.0.
 Many websites offer free educational credit scores, but the algorithms aren’t the same as the mainstream models, so the scores can vary greatly from the one your lender actually uses.